For Your Research

 Additional resources for faculty

-To ask that the library purchase a specific title, please contact the appropriate librarian below:
+To ask that the library purchase a specific title, use the book purchase request form or contact the librarian below:

 - Africana studies, art, philosophy, and theatre & film: Amy Fry

 - Languages, literature and cultural studies: Nancy Down